 Certificates are published in English.
-However, certified sites in non-English speaking countries may require a certificate in a local language.
+However, certified sites in non-English-speaking countries may require a certificate in a local language.
 SQFI allows the certification body to issue local language certificates on request as long as:

-- The certificate information listed above is included; - The certification body has a protocol in place for translation and can verify the translation; and - An English and a translated copy of the certificate are available if requested by SQFI.
+- The certificate information listed above is included; - The certification body has a protocol in place for translation and can verify the translation; and - An English and a translated copy of the certificate are uploaded to the SQFI assessment database and the accreditation body register.